Incas' oceangoing Balsa Log Raft

 The La Balsa expedition lasted 160 days, starting in Ecuador on May 1970, and ended at Mooloolaba in Australia on November same year.

 Alzar had recruited a Frenchman and a Canadian to participate as crew, and later, with the work advanced, they were joined by a Chilean student - only three companions.
 The crossing was successful.
 The 8,600 miles voyage was, at the time, the longest known in post colonial history.

 We have not found any report neither around their sailing nor their possible experimental archaeological results.
 Equiped with 8 Guaras: 4 in bow + 4 in aft.

 Result: The raid completed - raft partial tarred, and no attack of Teredo Navalis is published.

 #11, #12 + #13 - Guayaquil, Mooloolaba and Aztlan = Expedition 'Las Tres Balsas' 1973

 Las Balsas expedition was the first multiple-raft crossing of the Pacific Ocean in recent history.
 This expedition too was led by the Spaniard Vital Alsar, who in 1970 had led the ‘La Balsa' expedition - and 1966 'La Pacifica'.

 The three rafts was 14 metres classic Ecuadorian design and each with a crew of 4.
 The purpose of this 1973 expedition was three-fold: 1): to prove that the success of 1970 was no accident, 2): to test different currents in the sea, which Alsar maintained that ancient mariners knew in same way as modern humans know a road maps, and 3): to show that the original expeditions, directed toward trade or colonisation, may have consisted of small fleets of balsa rafts.

 Two of the three rafts reached Australia - the ‘Guayaquil' raft was lost in a storm.
-The expedition is the longest-known raft voyage in recent history.
+The expedition is known as the longest raft voyage in recent history.
 With 9,000 miles (14,000 km) and 179 days of duration this expedition eclipsed the earlier of ‘La Balsa'.

 Result: Two raft completed the raid and one raft was lost

 - the rafts were partly tarred and all partly eaten by Teredo Navalis (ref: John Haslett's book The Lost Rafts p.
 286).